Advisory Board

 Board Member

-Jane is an electrical engineer pursuing a PhD at the University of Ryukyus in Okinawa, Japan.
+Jane Chege is an electrical engineer pursuing a PhD at the University of Ryukyus in Okinawa, Japan.
 Her research focuses on multi-objective optimization, aiming to balance competing goals like cost, performance, and sustainability.
 She applies this approach to areas such as hybrid renewable energy systems (HRES) and explores emerging energy technologies, including green hydrogen and waste-to-energy solutions.
 Jane has hands-on experience designing and managing renewable energy projects, working on solar mini-grids in countries like Kenya, Sierra Leone, and Nigeria, and providing technical asset management (TAM) for PV plants in Thailand, Vietnam, and Indonesia.
 She’s passionate about sustainable development and is committed to advancing clean energy solutions that support the SDGs 7 and 13.
 Jane strives to create meaningful impact through innovative energy solutions that pave the way for a sustainable future.

 LinkedIn Page